 We have assessed the current impact of COVID-19 on our consolidated financial condition, results of operations, and cash flows, as well as our estimates and accounting policies.
 We have made additional disclosures of these assessments, as necessary.
-Given the unprecedented nature of this situation, we cannot reasonably estimate the full extent of the impact COVID-19 will have on our consolidated financial condition, results of operations, and cash flows in the foreseeable future.
+Given the unprecedented nature of this situation, including the emergence of new variants of the virus and delays in the distribution and administration of various vaccines, particularly in certain geographic regions, we cannot reasonably estimate the full extent or duration of the impact COVID-19 will have on our consolidated financial condition, results of operations, and cash flows in the foreseeable future.
 The ultimate impact of COVID-19 on the Company is highly uncertain and will depend on future developments, and such impacts could exist for an extended period of time, even after the COVID-19 pandemic subsides.

-As of August 29, 2020, our cash, cash equivalents, and short-term investments were \$474.8 million, and we had access to \$179.2 million of borrowing capacity under our \$250 million unsecured revolving credit facility, which we believe will continue to help us manage the impacts of the COVID-19 pandemic on our business and address related liquidity needs.
+As of August 28, 2021, our cash, cash equivalents, and short-term investments were \$512.9 million.
+We also have access to significant borrowing capacity under our unsecured revolving credit facility, which we believe, together with our cash balances, will continue to help us manage the impacts of the COVID-19 pandemic on our business and address related liquidity needs.